anveshragi/ACN_Project/README.md

 ACN_Project
 ===========

+Remote locks for homes/hotels operable by a smartphone

 High level project description:
 i)	Build an android application for users to open/close remote lock. ii)	A screen for owner of the house to open/close the lock with an open button and close button when he wants to allow some person into his house.